-GOAL 1: The Maryland Philanthropy Network WILL LEAD, WITH AND FOR ITS MEMBERS, EFFORTS TO INFLUENCE CRITICAL ISSUES AND IMPROVE COMMUNITY CONDITIONS.
+GOAL 1: MARYLAND PHILANTHROPY NETWORK WILL LEAD, WITH AND FOR ITS MEMBERS, EFFORTS TO INFLUENCE CRITICAL ISSUES AND IMPROVE COMMUNITY CONDITIONS.

-GOAL 2: The Maryland Philanthropy Network WILL GROW AND STRENGTHEN A DIVERSE NETWORK FOR PHILANTHROPY IN MARYLAND.
+GOAL 2: MARYLAND PHILANTHROPY NETWORK WILL GROW AND STRENGTHEN A DIVERSE NETWORK FOR PHILANTHROPY IN MARYLAND.

-GOAL 3: The Maryland Philanthropy Network WILL CREATE A STRONG BRAND PROMOTING THE ORGANIZATION, MEMBERS AND THE PHILANTHROPIC SECTOR.
+GOAL 3: MARYLAND PHILANTHROPY NETWORK WILL CREATE A STRONG BRAND PROMOTING THE ORGANIZATION, MEMBERS AND THE PHILANTHROPIC SECTOR.

-GOAL 4: The Maryland Philanthropy Network WILL ENHANCE THE MEMBER EXPERIENCE.
+GOAL 4: MARYLAND PHILANTHROPY NETWORK WILL ENHANCE THE MEMBER EXPERIENCE.

 Maryland Philanthropy Network will continue to meet the evolving needs of its current members, new members and partners engaged in a broader network for philanthropy.
 Technology will challenge us to balance its use while maintaining authentic relationships and the power of peer to peer connection and learning.
 By using technology as a tool to enhance member value we will strive to keep pace with today’s expectations of instant response, results, and information; acknowledge that members have more options for information, technical assistance and idea sharing as infrastructure groups continue to grow and specialize; and to engage current and new members who are increasingly busy and value their time differently.